 Learn something new every day More Info... by email

 A concrete slab is the foundation of a house or building in construction, made using concrete.
-The characteristics of a concrete slab is a foundation that is flat, uniform, at ground level, and is not segmented.
+This is a foundation that is flat, uniform, at ground level, and is not segmented.
 Without a solid concrete slab, the entire home could become unstable and its use could be problematic.
-Concrete slabs have their advantages and disadvantages in building construction.
-In the end, using a concrete slab is a personal choice based on the requirements of the owner.
+These types of foundation have their advantages and disadvantages in building construction.
+In the end, using a slab is a personal choice based on the requirements of the owner.

 The most common material for a foundation for a home or building is the concrete slab.
 Other common types of slab foundations include brick, stone and concrete block.
 In very rare cases, specially-treated lumber, which is resistant to decay and termites, may be used.